 Custom-fit mouth guards are prescribed and created by a dental professional from thermoplastic material and are based on a detailed mold taken of your mouth and teeth.
 They can be made for either sports or for nighttime teeth grinding and are created differently depending on the intended use.
 They're highly personalized, as your dentist can adjust the thickness of the mouth guard, and they're designed to fit perfectly in your mouth with no adjustments needed.

 If you’re experiencing chronic headaches and migraines because of involuntary night-time teeth clenching, let Smiles On Calumet help you with a night guard.
 A night guard is a thin, transparent device that is worn over the biting surface of your teeth while you sleep to prevent contact between the upper and lower teeth.
 Night guards have also proven to be an effective remedy for patients who are suffering from the effects of grinding and clenching their teeth while sleeping.

 Oral Cancer Screening

 The dental community is the first line of defense in early detection of oral cancer.
-The goal of oral cancer screening is to detect mouth cancer or precancerous lesions that may lead to mouth cancer at an early stage — when cancer or lesions are easiest to remove and most likely to be cured.
+The goal of oral cancer screening is to detect mouth cancer or precancerous lesions that may lead to mouth cancer at an early stage when cancer or lesions are easiest to remove and most likely to be cured.
 When found at the early stages of development, oral cancers have an 80-90% survival rate.
 Early detection is imperative!

 Struggling with snoring and sleeplessness?
 You are not alone.
 The American Sleep Apnea Association estimates that nearly 22 million other Americans suffer from it as well, with more than 80% of those cases going undiagnosed.
 Sleep apnea is more than just a mere annoyance, however.
-An estimated 1,000 people die from it every year, and it could be your oral health could be to blame.
-The condition causes repeated breathing interruptions throughout the night; the pauses can last from a few seconds to minutes and may occur 30 or more times per hour.
+An estimated 1,000 people die from it every year, and it could be your oral health that is to blame.
+This serious medical condition causes repeated breathing interruptions throughout the night; the pauses can last from a few seconds to minutes and may occur 30 or more times per hour.
 They happen because the airway is obstructed; however, not all snoring is a result of a sleep apnea diagnosis.

-The first sign of sleep apnea is often tooth grinding (bruxism).
-Dentists on the lookout for signs of sleep apnea will search for worn tooth surfaces, a sign that a patient grinds his or her teeth.
+The first sign of sleep apnea is often teeth grinding (bruxism).
+Dentists on the lookout for signs of sleep apnea will search for worn tooth surfaces, which is a sign that a patient grinds his or her teeth.
 Grinding is just one oral health sign of sleep apnea.
 Other signs are a small jaw, a tongue with scalloped edges, or redness in the throat (caused by excessive snoring, which is another symptom of sleep apnea).